Updated on: 6/30/2023

-'100 Deadlies Days' for Teen Drivers: Memorial Day Weekend Through Labor Day Weekend
+'100 Deadliest Days': Memorial Day Weekend Through Labor Day Weekend

 This kind of data begs the question, "why are the 100 deadliest days so deadly?"

 An inexperienced driver who may be distracted by friends in the car and impaired by celebrations that include alcohol and drugs is a deadly combination.
-Coupled with no school, few responsibilities, and these factors create a lot of opportunities for collisions during the 100 deadly days.
+Couple that with no school and few responsibilities, these factors create a lot of opportunities for collisions during the 100 deadly days.